Did you just get engaged?

 Are you and your partner best friends and looking to take your relationship to the next level of intimacy?

 Premarital counseling can help you and your significant other improve your relationship by helping you develop better communication skills, learn conflict management, uncover your shared core values as well as identify differences that could create future conflict.
-Working with a therapist, you can discuss expectations with your partner that will help better prepare both of you for marriage.
+Working together we can discuss expectations to better prepare both of you for marriage.